hexandcube/hexandcube.eu.org/content/twitter.md

 description: Hexandcube's Policy for interacting with Twitter users
 ---

-# Public Tweets
+# Tweets

-- If you want to share any original content from my account (such as a photo or video), please make sure to link to the original Tweet.
+- If I ever say something stupid or incorrect, please politly correct me.
 - You're not allowed to use any of my content for commercial purposes without my permission.

 # Direct Messages